Educational use · community private server, not Supercell

 Version 47.750 · community private server · com.cl.multibrawl.zap

-A private-server fork of Brawl Stars made by a community team.
-All brawlers and skins are unlocked, the trophy economy is uncapped, and you can sample the full roster against custom servers instead of grinding the official meta.
+A community-built private-server fork of Brawl Stars.
+Every brawler and skin is unlocked from the start, the trophy economy has no cap, and you can try the whole roster on custom servers instead of grinding the official meta.

 What is Multi Brawl

-Multi Brawl is a community-built private server inspired by Supercell’s Brawl Stars.
-It is not made by Supercell, not on Google Play, and not connected to the live Brawl Stars servers.
-A third-party development team rebuilt the client and runs their own back end so the in-game economy is fully unlocked from the first launch.
+Multi Brawl is a community-run private server inspired by Supercell’s Brawl Stars.
+Supercell did not make it.
+It is not on Google Play and it never talks to the live Brawl Stars servers.
+A third-party team rebuilt the client and runs its own back end, so the in-game economy is fully open the moment you launch.

-The game keeps the 3v3 arena format you already know — Gem Grab, Showdown, Brawl Ball, Bounty, Heist — with the full brawler roster, every skin, every star power, and every gadget available immediately.
-The trophy bar, gem balance, and coin balance all read high on a fresh install.
-There is no progression grind because the server is not enforcing one.
+You get the same 3v3 arena format you already know.
+Gem Grab, Showdown, Brawl Ball, Bounty, and Heist are all here, and so is the full brawler roster, with every skin, star power, and gadget ready from the first match.
+On a fresh install your trophy bar, gem balance, and coin balance all start high.
+There is no grind because the server simply is not enforcing one.

-The build runs on Android 7.0 and above.
-It is delivered as a universal APK rather than through the Play Store, which is the standard distribution route for any private server because Google does not host clones of live online games.
-We host the latest community build on our own CDN so you can sideload the same file most large mod aggregators carry.
+The build runs on Android 7.0 and up.
+It ships as a universal APK instead of through the Play Store, which is normal for any private server, since Google will not host clones of live online games.
+We keep the latest community build on our own CDN so you can sideload the same file most large mod aggregators carry.

 Key features